A varifold formulation of mean curvature flow with Dirichlet or dynamic boundary conditions: Existence results of sharp interface limit

 \subsubsection{Assumptions, hypothesis and example}

-In this subsection, we will state three important assumtions in our study which consists of ``General assumptions", ``Vanishing hypothesis for the discrepancy measure", and ``Uniform uppr bound for the solution of Allen-Cahn equations".
-Moreover, we will state one example which gives us the validity to impose the assumption ``Uniform upper bound for the solution of Allen-Cahn equations".
+In this subsection, we will state three important assumptions in our study which consists of ``\textit{General assumptions}", ``\textit{Vanishing hypothesis for the discrepancy measure}", and ``\textit{Uniform uppr bound for the solution of Allen-Cahn equations}".
+Moreover, we will state one example which gives us the validity to impose the assumption ``Uniform upper bound on the boundary $\partial \Omega$".